NishanthPrasath/YTDigest-Enhanced-Video-Experience/README.md

 - 📝 **Context Summarization**: Get concise summaries of long videos, saving you time while still capturing the essential information.
 - 🎧 **Text-to-Speech**: Convert the translated and summarized content into spoken audio using Google TTS API.

-## Why YouTubeDigest?
+## Why YTDigest?

 Currently, topic-wise chapter timestamps are manually provided by users, making their availability uncertain.
 Additionally, with YouTube's recent decision to discontinue the 'dislike' count on videos, it has become challenging to assess the content quality before watching.
-YouTubeDigest addresses these limitations by leveraging a combination of powerful APIs, including OpenAI Whisper, GPT, Google YouTube, and Text-to-Speech (TTS).
+YTDigest addresses these limitations by leveraging a combination of powerful APIs, including OpenAI Whisper, GPT, Google YouTube and Text-to-Speech (TTS).

 Our unique approach involves processing long transcripts (tested up to 57 minutes, approximately 8000 tokens) by intelligently splitting the text into smaller chunks, enabling the GPT API to handle the content effectively.